wso2/docs-ei/en/micro-integrator/docs/references/connectors/amazonsqs-connector/amazonsqs-connector-example.md

       </sequence>
     ```

-  5. Create the ReceiveAndForwardMessage sequence as below.
-In this sequence we will receive the message from the Amazon SQS queue and forward it into the StockQuote Endpoint.
+  5. Create the ReceiveAndForwardMessage sequence as shown below.
+In this sequence, we will receive the message from the Amazon SQS queue and forward it into the StockQuote Endpoint.
     ```
       <?xml version="1.0" encoding="UTF-8"?>
       <sequence name="ReceiveAndForwardMessage" trace="disable" xmlns="http://ws.apache.org/ns/synapse">